 Credit is due to Japan's monetary stimulus for ending deflation and its fiscal stimulus for helping to start the country's economic recovery.

-The so-called third arrow of Abenomics will be structural reforms, opening markets to competition and increasing female participation in the workforce.
+The third arrow of Abenomics will be structural reforms.

 The graphic below shows the five goals of Abe’s third arrow:

 There has been no word about how the policies of Abenomics plan to deal with Japan’s demographic concerns.

 Barry L Ritholtz at email@example.com